joaogalhardi/joaogalhardi/README.md

 <div align="center">

-### If you wanna see my own projects scroll until the pinned soon below 👇
+### If you wanna see my my own favorites projects scroll until the pinned soon below 👇, for access more own projects go to repositories!

 </div>